AdobeDocs/campaign-classic.en/help/workflow/using/sql-code-and-javascript-code.md

     SQL scripts must be created and stored in the **[!UICONTROL Administration]** / **[!UICONTROL Configuration]** / **[!UICONTROL SQL scripts]** menu.

-1. Choose in which database the SQL script will be run:
+1. Choose on which database the SQL script will be run:

     * **[!UICONTROL Default data source]**: The SQL script will be executed on the default PostgreSQL database.
     * **[!UICONTROL Active FDA external account]**: The SQL script will be executed on the Cloud database of the selected FDA external account.